ThomasByr/ph_osx/README.md

 ## 💁 Testing

-To run the unit and integration tests, execute `cargo test`.
+To run the unit and integration tests, execute `cargo xtest`.

 ## ⚖️ License